St. Germain High School: Houses

-The houses compete with one another in dramatics, culturals, sports such as athletics (track and field) competitions, cricket, basketball, hockey, football and literary events.
+The houses compete with one another in dramatics, culturals, sports such as athletics competitions (track and field), cricket, basketball, hockey, football and literary events.

 Location

 The school is situated on the crest of St. John's Hill on Promenade Road in perhaps the most open and healthy part of the garden city of Bangalore.
 It is flanked on the right by Cathedral Church of St. Francis Xavier and on the left by Coles Park.

-The classrooms are housed in a three storied building provided with broad corridors on both sides.
-The new building, through very different in architecture is equally extensive.
+The classrooms are housed in a three storied building with broad corridors on both sides.
+The new building, through very different in architecture, is equally extensive.
 The school has a garden and playground.